 - Winter health risks are not a single seasonal event but a multi-variable map: respiratory, cardiac, trauma, environmental and viral.

-- Common emergency thresholds: altered consciousness, central cyanosis, inability to speak in full sentences, or chest discomfort lasting >5 minutes.
+- Common emergency thresholds: altered consciousness, central cyanosis, inability to speak in full sentences, or chest discomfort lasting more than a few minutes or that goes away and comes back.

 - In the elderly, classic signs may be atypical — sudden confusion instead of fever, weakness instead of chest pain.
 Don't wait.